BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 SSO Config Get Functoid

-This functoid allows you to get configuration parameters from SSO Database.
+This functoid allows you to get configuration parameters from the SSO Database.

 Parameters